MehdiKhiatiDS/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint_Challenge_SQL/sprint_challenge_32.md

 interview screening questions (a form you fill when applying for a job):

-- In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+- In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables? one to Many
-- What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+- What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate? appropriate If you have lot of data where it wont fit in a single computer and you need different servers, not appropriate if you want efficiency and ACID easily implemented!
 - What is "NewSQL", and what is it trying to achieve?
+NewSQL is SQL at a large scale built on top of SQL and its trying to be SQL for big Data

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as